 -

 Formed as the Second Triumvirate, three political members called Octavian, Mark Antony, and Marcus Aemilius Lepidus (Lepidus) were together.
-When Julius Caesar was assassinated in 44 BCE, they joined to revenge on the assassin.
+When Julius Caesar was assassinated in 44 BCE, the three joined to revenge on the assassin.
 Yet, they had conflicts that rose with their beliefs, soon turning against each other.
 For 10 years, they were enemies.

 -